IntroSDE/introsde/lab09/README.md

     ```

 * Refresh the project
-* Use generated sources to create another client as part of another project that does not have the model inside in the following way
+* Use generated sources to create the client class in the following way

     ```java